FAIRmat-NFDI/nomad-docs/docs/tutorial/upload_publish_api.md

 # Upload and publish data using the NOMAD API

-In this tutorial, we interact with the NOMAD API using Python and the [`nomad-utility-workflows`](https://fairmat-nfdi.github.io/nomad-utility-workflows/){:target="_blank" rel="noopener"} package.
-Step by step, we authenticate with a NOMAD account, create uploads from example data files, inspect the generated entries, edit upload and entry metadata, group entries into datasets, and publish uploads on the NOMAD test deployment.
-By the end of this tutorial, we programmatically reproduce the main upload and publishing workflows available in the NOMAD GUI.
+In this tutorial, we interact with the NOMAD API using Python and the [`nomad-utility-workflows`](https://fairmat-nfdi.github.io/nomad-utility-workflows/){:target="_blank" rel="noopener"} package, to programmatically perform the full data upload and publishing workflow.
+We work with example data files to inspect generated entries, modify metadata, organize entries into datasets, and publish the results on the NOMAD test deployment.
+By the end of the tutorial, we will have reproduced the core upload and publishing workflows available in the NOMAD GUI.

 ---